Intensive Community Supervision Specialized Caseload Program

 High Risk Caseloads - Defendants who are extremely high risk with histories of violent or assaultive offenses are assigned to these caseloads.
 Electronic Monitoring is an additional sanction that may be imposed.
 Frequent contact is made with families, employers, and law enforcement and treatment agencies that address substance abuse and anger management.
 These defendants are directed into cognitive classes, job training, and GED testing to aid them in redirecting their behavior.

 Sex Offender Caseloads - Defendants who are on community supervision for a sex offense are placed by the court in the Sex Offender Treatment Program.
-This program provides intensive supervision of the defendant by the supervising probation officer and the treatment provider who works closely as a team in monitoring the activities of the defendants.
-The defendant is required to pay at least half of the cost of treatment.
+This program provides intensive supervision of the defendant by the supervision officer and the treatment provider who works closely as a team in monitoring the activities of the defendants.
 The defendant must submit and pass annual polygraph examinations and complete all assignments of the treatment program.
-In addition to the defendant's attendance at weekly group, the supervising officer must have a minimum of three face-to-face contacts with the defendant each month.
 The supervising officer will provide information and assist the offender to complete state mandated registration procedures.

-Re-Entry Court Caseloads – This is a special program for defendants who have completed a local contract residential program, or graduates of a Community Corrections Treatment Facility (Substance Abuse Treatment Facility, Court Residential Treatment Center, or Intermediate Sanction Facility).
-Defendants in this program are provided with intensive supervision involving court appearance and are required to attend AA or NA regularly, as well as supportive aftercare treatment services.
+Re-Entry Court Caseload – This is a special program for defendants who have completed a contract residential program, or graduates of a Community Corrections Treatment Facility (Substance Abuse Treatment Facility, Court Residential Treatment Center, or Intermediate Sanction Facility).
+Defendants in this program are provided with intensive supervision involving court appearance and are required to attend peer support meetings regularly, as well as supportive aftercare treatment services.
 Defendants are required to submit to regular drug tests and additional office and home visits.

-Substance Abuse Caseloads - Defendants are court-ordered into the program until discharged by the court.
+Substance Abuse Caseload - Defendants are court-ordered into the program until discharged by the court.
 Defendants are provided with intensive supervision including additional office and home visits.
-Defendants in the program are required to complete a substance abuse evaluation, follow all recommendations and submit to regular drug testing.
+Defendants in the program are required to complete a substance abuse assessment, follow all recommendations and submit to regular drug testing.